wandb/catz/README.md

 # CATZ

 A machine learning contest to predict the behavior of catz.
+Be sure to sign up for W&B using your Qualcomm email address

+This contest will end on May 31st.
+The winner will be announced in a W&B blogpost that describes their model and approach.

+* **1st prize:** $1000 Gift Certificate
+* **2nd Prize:** $300 Gift Certificate
+* **3rd Prize:** $200 Gift Certificate

+Each gift certificate will be email to the winner after the contest ends.
+The gift certificated can be used on an airline or hotel Company of your choice.

 ## The dataset